 Tom Marriott is our Stall and Pasture Manager.
 Tom has spent his whole life loving and working with horses.
 He also owns his own horse now, Cody.
 Tom worked for Spirit of Hope Youth Ranch for 2 years and started at The Red Barn in October 2012.
 Tom keeps the stalls and water buckets clean, makes sure our horses are happy and healthy, and generally keeps the barn looking wonderful!
 If you see Tom around the barn, make sure to tell him Thank You, because we could not do it without him.

 Hannah Layne is a junior at the University of Alabama at Birmingham studying nursing.
 Hannah grew up riding English and has owned her own horse, an Arabian named Ben, for seven years.
 She started as a volunteer with The Red Barn when we only had two horses and saw a dozen kids a week!
 After volunteering with us for years, Hannah joined our staff in the Fall of 2013.
-Hannah hopes to eventually become a riding instructor and loves sharing the peace the barn can bring with others.
+Hannah is a CCHI certified riding instructor and loves sharing the peace the barn can bring with others.